Ibuprofen and Its Effect on the Body

 The risk of damage to stomach lining increases the longer a person takes ibuprofen.
 Someone who takes ibuprofen daily for several months is at a greater risk of symptoms than someone who takes it only on occasion.

 While alcohol is broken down in the liver, not the kidneys, excessive alcohol consumption takes its toll on the kidneys nonetheless.
 The kidneys’ job is to filter toxins from the body, including alcohol.
 The more alcohol someone consumes, the greater the stress placed on the kidneys.

 Ibuprofen directly affects kidney function by putting a stop to the production of prostaglandins, which in turn lowers pain and inflammation.
 However, this also affects temporarily affects how efficiently the kidneys are able to do their job.

-These combined factors can result in kidney problems, particularly in people who have a history of reduced kidney function.
+These combined factors can result in kidney damage, particularly in people who have a history of reduced kidney function.

 On their own, alcohol and ibuprofen may both cause drowsiness.
 When taken together, they may cause excessive sleepiness, delayed reaction times and an inability to function.
 This may pose a significant danger for someone who regularly uses alcohol and ibuprofen to manage pain.

 The Dangers of Reliance on Ibuprofen and Alcohol

 Chronic pain can be debilitating, but dependence on chemicals, even those as readily available as pain relievers and alcohol, can have just as negative an impact on wellness and quality of life.
 While occasionally having a drink while taking ibuprofen is unlikely to negatively impact a healthy person, making a habit of excessively drinking while taking ibuprofen for an extended period of time increases the risk of ulcers, gastrointestinal bleeding and kidney failure.